CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.2 Building the Umbraco Site image, setting a network and running it

 Once the Dockerfile exists, we need to create a configuration which lets the website contianer connect to the database container.
-Create a copy of the appsettings.Development.json called appsettings.Staging.json
+Create a copy of the appsettings.Development.json called appsettings.Staging.json, and in that file ensure the connectionstring is set-up to connect to umbdata as a container name.

     "ConnectionStrings": {
         "umbracoDbDSN": "Server=umbdata;Database=UmbracoDb;User Id=sa;Password=SQL_password123;",     "umbracoDbDSN_ProviderName": "Microsoft.Data.SqlClient"